 Societally, we must also adopt humane coexistence strategies, doing away with inhumane animal management tools like deadly M-44 ‘cyanide bombs’ and cruel body-gripping traps.
 These barbaric devices are unscientific, inhumane, and completely unnecessary.

-In other words, it is our responsibility to coexist with our wild neighbours.
+In other words, it is our responsibility to coexist with our wild neighbors.
 For decades, IFAW has worked to promote this simple and transformative principle across the globe.
-Not only is coexistence a critical part of our work, more fundamentally, but it is also the key to ensure that we can thrive together on this shared planet.
+Not only is coexistence a critical part of our work, more fundamentally, it is the key to ensure that we can thrive together on this shared planet.

 every problem has a solution, every solution needs support.

 The problems we face are urgent, complicated, and resistant to change.
 Real solutions demand creativity, hard work and involvement from people like you.

 Unfortunately, the browser you use is outdated and does not allow you to display the site correctly.
 Please install any of the modern browsers, for example:Google Chrome Firefox Safari